opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 <aside>
 Note that references are not mandatory in template.
 Conversely, template can also contains only a reference to a field.
-It can be useful if the values of that field already contains valid IRIs.
+It can be useful if the values of that field already contain valid IRIs.
 </aside>

 ### Use OpenDataSoft platform as an IRI provider

-> An example of dereferencable OpenDataSoft IRI
+> An example of dereferenceable OpenDataSoft IRI

 ```yaml
 mappings: